-Hi-Tech provides a comprehensive design support to manufacturers of industrial heat exchangers with a team of mechanical design engineers, FEA specialists and domain experts.
+Hitech CADD Services provides a comprehensive design support to manufacturers of industrial heat exchangers with a team of mechanical design engineers, FEA specialists and domain experts.
 Adhering to international standards like ASME, BS and NBIC, we have helped clients in achieving certifications like “U” stamp and “R” stamp, by delivering services like 3D CAD modeling, manufacturing drawings development, FEA and CFD analysis.

 Your may also like